lroquec/cfn-snippets/README.md

 ### Key Components
 - **IAM Role and Instance Profile**:
   - `SSMInstanceRole` and `SSMInstanceProfile`: Provides SSM access for the EC2 instance.
+It also provides Get Access to S3 files needed deployment artifacts.
 - **Security Group**:
   - `MyInstanceSecurityGroup`: Allows HTTP traffic on port 80.
 - **EC2 Instance**: